Keyword Planner: Search for new keywords

 Target your results

-- Location settings: Enter a geographical location, including countries, territories, regions, and cities in the box.
-Click “Nearby” to get ideas for locations that are near the location you entered.
-If you want to target globally, remove any locations you're previously entered.
-Doing so will automatically set your targeting to "All locations."
+- Location settings: Enter a geographical location, including countries, territories, regions and cities in the box.
+Click “Nearby” to get ideas for locations that are near the location that you entered.
+If you want to target globally, remove any locations that you're previously entered.
+Doing so will automatically set your targeting to "All locations".

 - Language settings: Enter a language in the box or scroll through the list of languages that you can get ideas for.